oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 the destination URL of a redirect if the location header does not contain a fragment (see [@!RFC7231], Section 9.5).
-The attack described here combines this behavior with the client as an open redirector in order to get access to access tokens.
-This allows circumvention even of very narrow redirect URI patterns (but not strict URL matching!).
+The attack described here combines this behavior with the client as an open redirector (see (#open_redirector_on_client)) in order to get access to access tokens.
+This allows circumvention even of very narrow redirect URI patterns, but not strict URL matching.

-Assume the pattern for client "s6BhdRkqt3" is `https://client.somesite.example/cb?*`, i.e., any parameter is allowed for redirects to `https://client.somesite.example/cb`.
+Assume the registered URL pattern for client `s6BhdRkqt3` is `https://client.somesite.example/cb?*`, i.e., any parameter is allowed for redirects to `https://client.somesite.example/cb`.
 Unfortunately, the client exposes an open redirector.
 This endpoint supports a